 The Department organizes a research seminar dedicated to new theoretical and methodological approaches in international relations, and their empirical application.
 We are hosting outstanding scientists and prominent researchers from leading academic centers from Europe and beyond.

-Members of the Department actively shape public debate in Poland on international affairs, notably by organizing expert debates in cooperation with Asia Research Centre, Centre for Security Studies, War Studies University and the WiseEuropa Institute.
+Members of the Department actively shape public debate in Poland on international affairs, notably by organizing expert debates in cooperation with Asia Research Centre, Centre for Security Studies, War Studies University.